GregRos/meta-types/1 Definitions.md

 meta type Foo := <
 	Input: type
 	Predicate := (x: Input) => boolean
+	Array := Input[]
 >
 ```

-Implicit structure is defined using the `:=` operator, the same symbol that is used for the members of a meta object.
+Implicit structure is defined using the `:=` symbol, the same symbol that is used for the members of a meta object.
 This is meant to convey that the structure is “fixed”, where the rest of the structure is variable.
 So if two meta objects have the same non-implicit structure, and they are annotated with the same meta type, they must also have the same implicit structure.

-I’m pretty sure it would still work if the types were mutually recursive, at least as long as there isn’t an obvious cycle:
+The types can even be mutually recursive, as long as it’s not an obvious cycle.

 ```
 <